KIDDERMINSTER Harriers’ highly-rated management duo are focused on bringing success to Aggborough.

 “We want to get into the play-offs and do better.
 At the moment, that is what we’re focused on.
 If you’re doing well, you’re going to get that interest, whether you’re a manager or a player.”

-Former Stalybridge Celtic boss Burr, who last year attracted an approach from Grimsby Town, and Whild are both on contract until the end of the 2013-14 season so compensation would be required to secure their services.
+Former Stalybridge Celtic boss Burr, who last year attracted an approach from Grimsby Town, and Whild are both on contract until the end of the 2013-14 season so compensation would be required to

 Many Harriers fans believe the duo are destined to manage at Football League level and they just hope that will be at Aggborough.